ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 will use two special syntaxes that were introduced in OCaml 4.02: Extension nodes, and attributes.

-Secondly, a transformation that takes the full parsetree is not acceptable in many cases, as rewriters are third party programs (in contrast with the C compiler).
-To address this, we consider two kinds of restrictions to the general PPX rewriters: derivers and extenders.
-They respectively correspond to the two new syntax of OCaml 4.02.
+Secondly, a transformation that takes the full Parsetree is not acceptable in many cases, as rewriters are third-party programs (in contrast with the C compiler).
+To address this, we considered two kinds of restrictions to the general PPX rewriters: derivers and extenders.
+They respectively correspond to the two new syntaxes of OCaml 4.02.

-#### Attributes and derivers
+#### Attributes and Derivers

-Attributes are additional information that can be attached to any node of the AST.
-Those information can either be used by the compiler itself, for instance to enable or disable warnings, add a "deprecated" warning, force or check that a function is inlined...
-The full list of attributes used by the compiler is available in the [manual](https://v2.ocaml.org/manual/attributes.html#ss:builtin-attributes).
+Attributes are additional information that can be attached to any AST node.
+That information can either be used by the compiler itself (e.g., to enable or disable warnings), add a "deprecated" warning, or force/check that a function is inlined.
+The full list of attributes that the compiler uses is available in the [manual](https://v2.ocaml.org/manual/attributes.html#ss:builtin-attributes).

-The syntax of attributes is to suffix the node with `[@attribute_name payload]`, where `payload` is itself an OCaml AST.
-The number of `@` determines to which node the attribute is attached: `@` is for the closest node (expression, patterns, ...), `@@` is for the closest block (type declaration, class fields, ...) and `@@@` is a floating attribute.
+The attributes' syntax is to suffix the node with `[@attribute_name payload]`, where `payload` is itself an OCaml AST.
+The number of `@` determines to which node the attribute is attached: `@` is for the closest node (expression, patterns, etc.), `@@` is for the closest block (type declaration, class fields, etc.), and `@@@` is a floating attribute.
 More information for the syntax can be found in the [manual](https://v2.ocaml.org/manual/attributes.html).

 ```ocaml